Understanding Divorce in New Jersey

 - Full divorce

 Working with a knowledgeable lawyer is important when you are considering divorce or separation.
 A skilled attorney familiar with how divorce cases are handled in New Jersey can help you determine what route is best for you and your family.
-DeTommaso Law Group is highly qualified to handle all types of divorce cases, and we are passionate about helping families through these challenging times.
+DeTommaso Law Group, LLC is highly qualified to handle all types of divorce cases, and we are passionate about helping families through these challenging times.

 Please explore our website to learn more about the divorce process in New Jersey.